GMOnyx/Commandlessapp/README.md

 npm run dev
 ```

-## Supabase Setup
+## Optional: Supabase (backend database)

-The app can use either in-memory storage or Supabase.
-To use Supabase:
+The app can run with in-memory storage, Postgres, or Supabase.
+Supabase is **not required for the SDK**.
+If you want to use Supabase for the dashboard/backend data:

 1. Create a Supabase project at [https://supabase.com](https://supabase.com)